sodadata/docs/_release-notes/soda-agent-1.0.0.md

 <br />

-* Soda Agent 1.0.0 changed default value for `soda.polling.interval` to `5 seconds`.
-We do not recommend to change this value. if you have configured it we recommend to unset the value.
+* Soda Agent 1.0.0 changes the default value for `soda.polling.interval` to `5 seconds`.
+Do not change this value.
+If you have already configured a custom polling interval, remove the setting.

 <br />